-- 1. Switch off the electrical supply at the power outlets to the solar storage tank and gas booster. - If the pump has been operating, wait five minutes to allow the drain back of the closed circuit fluid in the solar circuit. - 2.
-Cover the solar collectors with an opaque material to prevent solar gain during the commissioning process. - Remove the pipe cover from below the gas booster and the lower and upper front covers from the solar storage tank.
+1. Switch off the electrical supply at the isolating switch to the solar storage tank.

+If the pump has been operating, wait five minutes to allow the drain back of the closed circuit fluid in the solar circuit.

+- 2. Cover the solar collectors with an opaque material to prevent solar gain during the commissioning process. - 3.
+Remove the lower and upper front covers from the solar storage tank.